 Hemingway’s early dispatches demonstrate an understanding of Paris that framed the metropolis in the context of its status as a world city.
 Walter Benjamin’s “Capital of the Nineteenth Century” was now, according to Gertrude Stein, “where the twentieth century was”.
 In Becoming Americans in Paris (2011), Brook L. Blower proposes that Paris was a symbol of “accessibility and universal relevance”, seen “by many across the globe as a requisite life experience, essential to coming to terms with the dawning of the modern age” (Blower, 5).
 Paris was the modern city and this modernity was built upon a creative and revolutionary past that became romanticized and metaphorical.
 It was this mythos allied with fantasies of art, culture, liberating bohemia, and cheap living that made Paris not just an attractive tourist destination but also a place for those who wished to bask in the creative ether and realize artistic ambitions.

-Sherwood Anderson encouraged Hemingway to go to Paris because in 1921 he had experienced first-hand its inspiring atmosphere.
+Sherwood Anderson encouraged Hemingway to go to Paris because he had experienced first-hand its inspiring atmosphere.
 In Paris, art was a serious pursuit and its artists were respected.
 In his Paris Notebook, 1921, Anderson writes of the city’s allure: “[w]hat attracts us to this place is old France.
 The streets here are haunted by memories…We walk thro [sic] all these streets haunted by the ghosts of great artists of the past” (quoted in Fanning, 23).
 This attraction was also felt by artists a generation earlier.
 Recalling his arrival in Paris in the 1870s the writer George Moore explicitly connects the café not only to the urgent business of art and artistic education but also to more noble mythical pursuits:

 I felt that my business was the discovery of a café where I could pass the evening –nothing to me seemed more essential than that. [...]